flenniken/collections/docs/collection-maker.md

 collection number:

 ~~~
 scripts/maker -m 24
 ~~~

-It does the validate the files.
+It validate the files.
 If a problem is found, it stops so you can correct it.
 It validates:

-* that p files are greater than or equal to 933 x 933
+* that p files are greater than or equal to 933 x 933 pixels
 * that the t files are 480 x 480 pixels
 * that the files come in pairs
 * the collection number by looking at S3.
 It needs to be next and not exist.
 If the collection already exists, go back and increment the tag in Adobe Bridge and start over.

 Once the files pass validation, it does the following: